fspacheco/robot-program/DobotStudio/lab-mg400-tools.md

 ![](img/dobot-mg400-tools/error-movement-out-workspace.jpg)

+## Programming with Dobot Studio

+You can try to program using the blocks in Dobot Studio.
+You need to create more points to approach the tile and the box.
+Use hand guiding for easier positioning.
+Then, think about the sequence of commands you need to use.
+Besides the movements (joint and linear), you should use the block to set one digital output and the block to wait.

 ## Programmming with RoboDK

 There is a [station in RoboDK with the vacuum gripper](https://github.com/fspacheco/robot-program/blob/main/RoboDK/box/suction-cup/HAMK_Vacuum_gripper_MG400.rdk) and an adjusted reference frame.